 A one-stop destination for purchasing garments, imitation jewellery, sports goods, footwear and affordable antiques.
 But before you visit it to brace yourself to walk a lot and bargain.

 One of the oldest commercial districts of the city has a formidable history of 400 years, and Bangaloreans swear by the quality and variety of saris and wholesale dress materials you get in this famous market.
 Great place to shop for your gold and silver jewellery

-A bit intimidating for the first-time visitors, Jayanagar is a heaven for shoppers.
+A bit intimidating for the first-time visitors to Bangalore, Jayanagar is a heaven for shoppers.
 You can shop for almost anything under the sun.
 And don’t forget to indulge in Southern Indian snacks at Shenoy Stores, chaat and pani puri at Rakesh Kumar, and desserts at Cool Point.

 Named after the nearby Kaadu Malleswara Temple, this A traditional market is famous for its flower market, herbs, spices, and vegetables.

-Besides the above five markets, if you have time, don’t forget to visit the Brigade Road, UB City, Gandhi Bazar and Avenue road for retail and culinary delight.
+Besides the above five markets, if you have time and looking for the best places to shop in bangalore, don’t forget to visit the Brigade Road, UB City, Gandhi Bazar and Avenue road for retail and culinary delight.

 So, this is how I spent my 72 hours in the silicon valley of India.
 Anything you would like to add to the things to do in Bangalore?
 I am sure I didn’t even touch the tip of the iceberg.
 With all its non-stop energy, colour, vibrancy, heritage and variety, Bangalore is not to miss.